NBISweden/workshop-reproducible-research/docs/setup.md

 On Windows 10 we will install Docker for Windows, which is available at [docker.com](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows).
-Select "Get Docker for Windows (Stable)".

-1. Once it's downloaded, double-click `Docker for Windows Installer.exe` to run the installer.
+Click the link "Download from Docker Hub", and select "Get Docker".
+Once the download is complete, execute the file and follow the [instructions](https://docs.docker.com/docker-for-windows/install/#install-docker-desktop-on-windows”).

-2. Follow the install wizard and accept the license, authorize the installer, and proceed with the install.
+1. Follow the install wizard and accept the license, authorize the installer, and proceed with the install.
 You will be asked to authorize Docker.app with your system password during the install process.
 Click Finish to exit the installer.

-3. Start Docker from the Start menu.
+2. Start Docker from the Start menu.
 You can search for it if you cannot find it.
 The Docker whale icon should appear in the task bar.
 Open the Windows 10 PowerShell to run the tutorial.

-4. If you would like to use the Linux Bash Shell instead of the Windows 10 PowerShell, you might need to enable integration with the Linux app you installed.
+3. If you would like to use the Linux Bash Shell instead of the Windows 10 PowerShell, you might need to enable integration with the Linux app you installed.
 Right-click on the Docker whale icon in the task bar and select Settings.
 Choose Resources and in there, select WPS integration.
 Enable